 As I scoffed at their foolishness and felt smug in self-righteousness, I felt the gentle nudge of the Spirit in my soul as He pointed out the error of my own unsightly sins.

 In my own way, I am a modern-day Israelite.
 Once I experience the magnitude of God’s blessings and watch the miracles He performs, I am quick to become complacent and whine about where life has taken me.

-As I wrestled with my own wandering heart, I realized I’m not alone in this cycle of straying from God’s best.
-This age-old problem shows up time and time again in Scripture, yet modern day believers have more distractions than ever and can easily miss God’s purpose and path.
+As I wrestled with my own wandering heart, I realized I’m not alone in this cycle of wandering away from God and His best.
+This age-old problem shows up time and time again in Scripture, yet modern day believers have more distractions than ever and can easily miss God’s purpose and plan for their lives.